 It’s a key to have a game plan, learn the most elementary concepts, and build from thereon.
 Kids need visually attractive textbooks to learn theory, and they need visually attractive platforms to learn to code.
 Like books need to be easy to read, the coding platforms also need to be user-friendly.
 Drag-and-drop coding platforms like Scratch, specially developed by MIT for kids, ensures this.

-Learn more about Scratch, and peruse through a series of 4 specially curated Scratch Coding Courses for kids here.
+Learn more about block-based coding, and teach kids Scratch and other programming languages.
+Also, you can go through a series of 4 specially curated Scratch Coding Courses for kids here.